HaochenWang1243/haochenwang1243.github.io/articles/MATLAB vs theoretical DSP.md

 In practice, all signals we process are **finite in duration**.
 Even when we generate "ideal" signals like sinusoids or sinc functions in MATLAB or Python, they are always truncated and discretely sampled.
 This has a direct effect in the frequency domain.

+We have 2 limitations in practice compared to ideal "**DTFT on infinite duration signal**":
+1. We can only model finite-duration signal
+2. DTFT is continuous, we can't store it.

+#### Now, the approximation for "**DTFT of infinite duration signal**" is "**DFT of finite-duration signal**", and they are related as follows:
-### Remeber: DFT of finite-duration signal = samples of (DTFT of (infinite duration signal that is formed by 0-padding the finite-duration signal)).
+### DFT of finite-duration signal = samples of (DTFT of (infinite duration signal that is formed by 0-padding the finite-duration signal)).
 ---

 ## 1. Infinite vs Finite Signals